Tony Windless

 Tony Windless (born October 14, 1969) is an American retired professional basketball player with a notable career stretching over a decade in the British Basketball League.

-A big time player, over the years Tony has collected every honour in the game and is often touted as one of the greatest players to grace the British leagues.
+Tony has won numerous honors throughout his career and is regarded as one of the notable players in the British leagues.

 The 6ft5 small forward began his pro career in 1994 when he signed for the London Towers, after attending Georgia Southern University.
 His debut for Towers came on November 11 in a home game against Leicester Riders, and after many more successful appearances during the 1994–95 season, Windless was elected to the All-Star game and made the final BBL All-Star Team, the first of many more accolades.

 His three-season spell at the Towers would be his most successful throughout his career.
 The 1995–96 season saw the beginning of the trophy spree, when Windless helped the Towers to a 70–58 National Cup final victory against the Sheffield Sharks, on their own turf.
 A 90–84 win over Worthing Bears in the Trophy final, in which he was named MVP, and a first-place finish in the League bulked up Windless' trophy cabinet, along with his personal awards of an All-Star game appearance and a spot in the All-Star Team at the end of the season.

 The following season, which saw another him elected to another All-Star game appearance, Tony helped Towers to another Trophy win and a victorious Playoff run, beating fierce rivals Greater London Leopards 89–88 in an intense Wembley final.
 The victory made all the more sweeter, after Leopards had pipped Towers to the league crown just weeks earlier.